 Okay, but how do I know what the right stuff is, Samantha?

 To answer that, I’m going to share with you the highlights of my Plan to Grow process.
-You can access the video tutorials and all the workbook components in our FREE Resources section here.
 Let’s start with the importance of knowing where you’re going.

 Have a business plan: